Home » Articles posted by Andreas Hammond

 How to Choose the Right Roofing Material

 Roofs must withstand rain, snow, bitter cold, intense heat, sun, and other elements.
-Roofers Brigantine NJ complement the style of the house.
+Roofers complement the style of the house.

 The roof frame supports the shingles and may be constructed of rafters or pre-fabricated trusses.
 Over the rafters is sheathing, typically plywood or oriented strand board (OSB).
 Leaks often occur at valleys and corners where roof planes meet walls, chimneys, and plumbing vents.